Ayyodeji/blurDetection/README.md

 The project is organized as follows:

 - `script/`: Contains Python script for data exploration, feature extraction, model training, and evaluation.
-- `models/`: Contains saved model checkpoints.
+- `models/`: Contains saved model.

 ## How to Use